HBStacey/HBStacey/README.md

 -
 - As time went on, I started to evaluate my career and narrow down what exactly I wanted to do in I.T.
 Things were not clicking for me
 - at the time, so I started looking back at some of my old notes when I took an intro to Linux course back in college.
 I noticed
-- that some of the commands that I learned with PowerShell were not to different from the commands I used in Linux.
+- that some of the commands that I learned with PowerShell were not too different from the commands I used in Linux.
 Curiosity got the
-- better of me and I decided to take it one step further and install Ubuntu on Oracles VirtualBox.
+- better of me and I decided to take it one step further and install Ubuntu on Oracle's VirtualBox.
 I was honestly confused on what to
-- do the moment I had it installed.
+- do the moment I have it installed.
 I didn't know where to begin.
 I was presented with a GUI and no knowledge of where to start.
 -
 - After playing around with Ubuntu, I started looking up "how to" videos on how to navigate the OS.
 During my research I came across a
 - YouTube channel by the name of LearnLinux.tv.
 The very first tutorial I remember clicking on was "Navigating the File System".
 The